RuanLucasGD/MMV-Docs/source/another_systems.rst

 **camera height:** The height of the camera relative to the vehicle.

 **camera distance:** The distance of the camera from the vehicle

-**align to vehicle:** Aligns the Y axis of the camera with that of the vehicle, by default it is already activated in FIRST_PERSON mode.

 **camera collision:** Camera collision sensor, prevents it from entering walls, add here the collision layers of your scene, by default the layer is *“Default”*.